e271828e/Flight.jl/docs/notes/design/framework_spec.md

 producer's cells by the kind its declaration shape announces.
 Error
-taxonomy: `connections` plus `init_x`/stages on one type is a build error (assemblies have no state of their own — §11.5's no-atomic-assemblies at declaration time); neither marker plus component-typed fields earns a did-you-mean ("holds components but declares no `connections`").
+taxonomy: `connections` plus `init_x`/stages on one type is a build error (assemblies have no state of their own — §11.5's no-atomic-assemblies at declaration time); the neither-family error sharpens into a did-you-mean when the type has component-typed fields ("holds components but declares no `connections`").

 ### 13.6 Paths, wiring and exports